 Into the Future ….

 Hello Koalas continues to grow, now including an Annual Hello Koalas Festival and Treasure Hunt and incorporating touring exhibitions.
-In 2021 Mt Annan, Campbelltown will host a Hello Koalas exhibit from 1-30 April 2021.
+In 2021 Mt Annan, Campbelltown hosted a Hello Koalas exhibit from 1-30 April.
 More than 1 million people passed through the gates of the Royal Botanic Garden Sydney during the Hello Koalas Sculpture Trail’s one-month visit in October-November 2019, while the Australian National Botanic Gardens in Canberra hosted the first tour in March 2019.

 We have also opened a shopfront at 16/10 Bellbowrie St, Port Macquarie (open Monday to Friday 9am-3pm & Saturday 9am to Saturday) which complements our online store and provide the personal touch, including tips and information about the Hello Koalas sculptures.
 There are also high-quality gifts and souvenirs including T-shirts, calendars, colouring books, tote bags, tea towels, bookmarks, badges and magnets.

 “It’s a great resource for locals and visitors alike, so they can take home a little piece of Port Macquarie and look back on their visit or send a special piece of home to family and friends,” director Margret Meagher said.